spierala/mini-rx-store/docs/docs/component-store.md

   extensions: [new ImmutableStateExtension()]
 });
 ```
-Now every Component Store instance will have the ImmutableStateExtension.
+Now every Local Store instance will have the ImmutableStateExtension.

 ### Local setup
 ```typescript